Welcome to France Food & Wine!

-Understand the beauty and culture the region of Burgundy, famous for its history and culture and of course indulge in the world famous wine and cheese.
+Understand the beauty and culture of France by exploring Paris and Burgundy.
+These regions are famous for its history, culture and of course world-famous food and wine.

-Duration: 6 days/5 nights
+Duration: 6 days, 5 nights

-Start: Paris Charles de Gaulle Airport (CDG)
+Start: Paris Charles de Gaulle International Airport (CDG) -- Paris, France

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions.